tonymedrano/frontend-polymer-training/README.md

 <img src="https://rkuykendall.github.io/wheretostartreading/articles/iron-man.jpg" title="Polymer Technology Ironman" alt="Polymer Technology Ironman" width="100%">

-## Polymer WebComponent structure 🙌🏾
+## Polymer WebComponent Anatomy  🙌🏾

 **Custom element lifecycle** spec provides a set of callbacks called "custom element reactions" that allow you to run user code in response to certain lifecycle changes.

-**constructor**: Called when the element is upgraded (that is, when an element is created, or when a previously-created element becomes defined).
+👉🏽 **constructor**: Called when the element is upgraded (that is, when an element is created, or when a previously-created element becomes defined).

-**connectedCallback**: Called when the element is added to a document.
+👉🏽 **connectedCallback**: Called when the element is added to a document.

-**disconnectedCallback**: Called when the element is removed from a document.
+👉🏽 **disconnectedCallback**: Called when the element is removed from a document.

-**attributeChangedCallback**: Called when any of the element's attributes are changed, appended, removed, or replaced, For each reaction, the first line of your implementation must be a call to the superclass constructor or reaction.
+👉🏽 **attributeChangedCallback**: Called when any of the element's attributes are changed, appended, removed, or replaced, For each reaction, the first line of your implementation must be a call to the superclass constructor or reaction.